The Velocity Fitness Magnetic Rower is one of the best mid-range magnetic rowers on the market!

 - Smooth, fluid rowing motion

 - 8 different levels of adjustable resistance

-- Backlit fitness monitor with large LCD display comes with plenty of workout options
+- Backlit fitness monitor with large LCD display

-- Built-in heart rate receiver with included chest strap to monitor heart rate
+- Built-in heart rate receiver with included chest strap

-- Durable frame
+- Durable frame & build quality

-- Concealed built-in wheels make moving rower simple
+- Concealed built-in wheels make moving easy

 - Easy to assemble